-'''

-cnvkit.py heatmap TR_9T.cnr -c chr12 # Slow!

-cnvkit.py heatmap TR_9T.cnr -c chr7:125000000-145000000
+cnvkit.py heatmap TR\9\T.cnr -c chr12 # Slow! cnvkit.py heatmap TR\9\T.cnr -c chr7:125000000-145000000 cnvkit.py heatmap 'cat filenames.txt'

-'''

-If an output file name is not specified with the $-\circ$ option, an interactive matplotlib window will open, allowing you to select smaller regions, zoom in, and save the image as a PDF or PNG file.
+If an output file name is not specified with the -0 option, an interactive matplotlib window will open, allowing you to select smaller regions, zoom in, and save the image as a PDF or PNG file.

 The samples are shown in the order there's given on the command line.
-If you use ".cns" then the filenames might always be fetched alphabetically (depending on your operating system), but if you type them out in the order you like, it should keep that order.
+If you use "\.cns" then the filenames might always be fetched alphabetically (depending on your operating system), but if you type them out in the order you like, it should keep that order.
 You can use the Unix shell to pull the names out of a file on the fly, e.g.: